Photo Correction and Exchange UniUni, Canada's first Uber-style delivery service, is expected to double delivery by the end of next year - ExBulletin

 UniUni has rapidly evolved into a national delivery service within Canada.
 Meet desperate needs The company has grown rapidly over the past two years, expanding from five to 100 employees, with more than 3,000 independent drivers delivering more than 50,000 packages daily.

 UniUni is a shipping company, but in essence, a technology company that provides solutions that improve the shipping ecosystem.
-UniUni is at the forefront of innovation by improving both in-house and customer-oriented technologies, including new applications that allow users to read the state of parcels more accurately.
+UniUni is at the forefront of innovation by improving both in-house and customer-oriented technologies, including new applications that allow users to more accurately read the condition of their luggage.
 They prioritize innovation over tracking in order to get the maximum benefit possible.
 That’s why UniUni uses algorithms and big data analytics to redistribute 15% of its revenue to innovation.

 UniUni plans to expand its service to more Canadian states in the coming months.
 We have introduced automatic sorting lines at delivery stations to form networks in major cities.
 Today, we are launching same-day delivery service at the most affordable price, and you can increase the weight limit of parcels from 10kg to 30kg.
 UniUni Peter Lu, Founder and CEO, says.
 We believe this will help local e-commerce businesses meet their customers’ needs.